JeremyEastham/LLM-Server/README.md

 ...
 ```
 3. (Optional) Customize the providers and models available in the UI by editing `litellm_config.yaml` file in the `proxy` folder.
 Model IDs can be found in the [LiteLLM Providers List](https://docs.litellm.ai/docs/providers).
+> [!TIP]
+> Many models are hosted by several providers.
+For example, Cohere's Command R+ is hosted at `cohere/command-r-plus`, `github/cohere-command-r-plus`, `huggingface/CohereForAI/c4ai-command-r-plus`, and `openrouter/cohere/command-r-plus`.
+Add multiple providers that host the same model so you can **switch when you're rate limited**!
+You can change models or providers mid-chat in Open WebUI.
 4. Run `serve.bat`.
 This will start the LiteLLM Proxy Server on `http://localhost:4000` and Open WebUI on `http://localhost`.
 Leave both console windows running.
 5. Open `Launch Open WebUI` or visit `localhost` in your browser to start using your models!